-- 33. (1) The Municipality may- - (a) remove or amend a restrictive condition permanently; - (b) suspend or amend a restrictive condition for a period specified in the approval; or - (c) remove, suspend or amend a restrictive condition as contemplated in paragraph (a) or (b) subject to conditions of approval. - (2) When an owner applies for a removal, suspension or amendment of restrictive conditions, the owner must in addition to the procedures set out in Chapter IV submit a certified copy of the relevant title deed to the Municipality. - (3) The Municipality must cause a notice of an application in terms of section 15(2)(f) to be served on-
+- 33. (1) The Municipality may- - (a) remove or amend a restrictive condition permanently; - (b) suspend a restrictive condition permanently for the extent of the development specified in the approval; - (c) suspend or amend a restrictive condition for a period specified in the approval; or - (d) remove, suspend or amend a restrictive condition as contemplated in paragraph (a) or (b) subject to conditions of approval. - (2) When an owner applies for a removal, suspension or amendment of restrictive conditions, the owner must in addition to the procedures set out in Chapter IV submit a copy of the relevant title deed to the Municipality. - (3) The Municipality must cause a notice of an application in terms of section 15(2)(f) to be served on- - (a) all organs of state that may have an interest in the restrictive condition; - (b) a person whose rights or legitimate expectations will be materially and adversely affected by the approval of the application; and - (c) all persons mentioned in the title deed for whose benefit the restrictive condition applies. - (4) When the Municipality considers the removal, suspension or amendment of a restrictive condition, the Municipality must have regard to the following: - (a) the financial or other value of the rights in terms of the restrictive condition enjoyed by a person or entity, irrespective of whether these rights are personal or vest in the person as the owner of a dominant tenement; - (b) the personal benefits which accrue to the holder of rights in terms of the restrictive condition; - (c) the personal benefits which will accrue to the person seeking the removal, suspension or amendment of the restrictive condition if it is amended, suspended or removed; - (d) the social benefit of the restrictive condition remaining in place in its existing form; - (e) the social benefit of the removal, suspension or amendment of the restrictive condition; and

-- (a) all organs of state that may have an interest in the restrictive condition: - (b) a person whose rights or legitimate expectations will be materially and adversely affected by the approval of the application; and - (c) all persons mentioned in the title deed for whose benefit the restrictive condition applies. - (4) When the Municipality considers the removal, suspension or amendment of a restrictive condition, the Municipality must have regard to the following: - (a) the financial or other value of the rights in terms of the restrictive condition enjoyed by a person or entity, irrespective of whether these rights are personal or vest in the person as the owner of a dominant tenement; - (b) the personal benefits which accrue to the holder of rights in terms of the restrictive condition; - (c) the personal benefits which will accrue to the person seeking the removal, suspension or amendment of the restrictive condition if it is amended, suspended or removed; - (d) the social benefit of the restrictive condition remaining in place in its existing form; - (e) the social benefit of the removal, suspension or amendment of the restrictive condition; and - (f) whether the removal, suspension or amendment of the restrictive condition will completely remove all rights enjoyed by the beneficiary or only some of those rights. - (5) An approval to remove, suspend or amend a restrictive condition comes into operation- - (a) if no appeal has been lodged, after the expiry of the period contemplated in section 79(2) within which an appeal must be lodged; or - (b) if an appeal has been lodged, when the Appeal Authority has decided on the appeal. - (6) The Municipality must cause a notice of the decision to remove, suspend or amend a restrictive condition to be published in the Provincial Gazette after the decision comes into operation as contemplated in subsection (5) and notify the Registrar of Deeds of the decision. - (7) If an owner intends to apply in terms of section 15(2) for land development that is contrary to a restrictive condition applicable to the land concerned, the owner must when the application for land development is submitted

-- simultaneously apply for the removal, suspension or amendment of the restrictive condition. - (8) The Municipality must consider the land development application and the application for the removal, suspension or amendment of the restrictive condition contemplated in subsection (7) together and make an integrated decision.
+- (f) whether the removal, suspension or amendment of the restrictive condition will completely remove all rights enjoyed by the beneficiary or only some of those rights. - (5) An approval to remove, suspend or amend a restrictive condition comes into operation- - (a) if no appeal has been lodged, after the expiry of the period contemplated in section 79(2) within which an appeal must be lodged; or - (b) if an appeal has been lodged, when the Appeal Authority has decided on the appeal. - (6) The Municipality must cause a notice of the decision to remove, suspend or amend a restrictive condition to be published in the Provincial Gazette after the decision comes into operation as contemplated in subsection (5) and notify the Registrar of Deeds of the decision. - (7) If an owner intends to apply in terms of section 15(2) for land development that is contrary to a restrictive condition applicable to the land concerned, the owner must when the application for land development is submitted simultaneously apply for the removal, suspension or amendment of the restrictive condition. - (8) The Municipality must consider the land development application and the application for the removal, suspension or amendment of the restrictive condition contemplated in subsection (7) together and make an integrated decision. - (9) Where a condition of title, a condition of establishment of a township or an existing scheme provides for a purpose with the consent or approval of the Municipality, such consent must be requested and may be granted by the municipality in terms of the provisions as provided for in the subject title deed.